mdn/kuma/docs/installation.rst

     ./az/LC_MESSAGES/django.po:263: 'msgid' and 'msgstr' entries do not both end with '\n'
     msgfmt: found 1 fatal error

 These need to be fixed by a Kuma developer.
-Notify them in the #mdndev IRC channel or open a bug.
+Notify them in the #mdn Matrix room or open a bug.
 You can continue with installation, but non-English locales will not be localized.

 .. _Pontoon: https://pontoon.mozilla.org/projects/mdn/